-Many countries have launched CA programmes/ studies.
-CA case studies were carried out jointly by the African Conservation, Tillage Network, the French Agriculture Research Centre for International Development, the Swedish SIDA funded Regional Land Management Unit in ICRAF and FAO.
+Many countries have launched Conservation Agriculture programmes/studies.
+Conservation agriculture case studies were carried out jointly by the African Conservation, Tillage Network (ACT), the French Agriculture Research Centre for International Development(CIRAD), the Swedish SIDA funded Regional land Management Unit(RELMA in ICRAF) and FAO.
 The study throws light on controversial issues such as the challenges farmers face in keeping soil covered in gaining access to adequate equipment, in controlling weeds and on the challenges projects and institutions face in implementing true participatory approaches to technology development.

-5.1 Conservation and the Farm Bill: Agricultural Stewardship in America
+5.1 Conservation & the Farm Bill: Agricultural Stewardship in America

-The farmers and ranchers all across America are participating in programmes to restore wetlands, protect habitat, conserve resources and reduce runoff.
-A Farm Bill has been launched to implement conservation programmes which lay emphasis on conservation, clean water, improvement of grassland habitat and bio fuels.
-Land affected by erosion, rivers and streams harmed by farm-related pollution and wetlands and grasslands converted to agricultural fields are all being restored through incentives provided in the Farm Bill Conservation Programmes.
+The farmers and ranchers all across America are participating in prorammes to restore wetlands, protect habitat, conserve resources and reduce runoff.
+A Farm Bill has been launched to implement conservation programs which lay emphasis on conservation, clean water, improvement of Grassland habitat and biofuel.
+Land affected by erosion, rivers and streams harmed by farm related pollution and wetlands and grasslands converted to agricultural fields are all being restored through incentives provided in the Farm BIll Conservation Programs.

-The Nation Resource Conservation Sources of US, the State Agencies Foundation and other organizations are offering resource Conservation Programmes in the State of Arkansas such as conservation reserve programme, conservation security programme, emergency conservation programme, emergency watershed protection programme, environmental quality incentive programme, farm and ranch lands protection programme, grassland reserve programme, wetland reserve programme, and wildlife habitat incentive programme.
-These programmes are described below in brief:
+The Nation Resource Conservation Sources (NRCS) of US, the State Agencies Foundation and other organizations are offering resource Conservation Programmes in the State of Arkansas such as, conservation reserve program, conservation security program, emergency conservation program, emergency watershed protection program, environmental quality incentive program, farm and ranch lands protection Programme, Grassland reserve program, wetland reserve program and wildlife habitat incentive program.
+These programs are described below in brief:

-5.1.1 Conservation Security Program
+5.1.1 Conservation Security Program(CSP)

-The Conservation Security Programme (CSP) is one of the newest voluntary programmes offered by the U.S. Department of Agriculture Natural Resources Conservation Service.
-Under this programme, farmers and ranchers can receive income support for their efforts to maintain and enhance the quality of the soil, water, air and habitat on their operations.
-The Conservation Security Programme currently offers three tiers of enrolment based on the scope of resources addressed and the amount of farmland involved.
-Contracts are for five to ten years with an annual payment based on the duration of the contract.
-The best stewards can receive up to \$45,000 per year.
+The Conservation Security Program (CSP) is one of the newest voluntary programs offered by the U.S. Department of Agriculture Natural Resources Conservation Service (NRCS).
+Under this program farmers and ranchers can receive income support for their efforts to maintain and enhance the quality of the soil, water, air and habitat on their operations.
+The Conservation Security Program currently offers three tiers of enrollment based on the scope of resources addressed and the amount of farmland involved.
+Contracts are for five to 10 years with an annual payment based on the duration of the contract.
+The best stewards can received up to \$45,000 per year.

-5.1.2 Conservation Reserve Program
+5.1.2 Conservation Reserve Program(CRP)

-The Conservation Reserve Programme (CRP) was established in 1985 to help farmers reduce soil erosion.
-It pays farmers to take croplands out of production and plant grasses year-round as cover to stabilize soils and improve wildlife habitat values.
-'Continuous enrolment' allows farmers to sign up any time for assistance with planting grasses and trees along streams to reduce stream-bank erosion.
+The Conservation Reserve Program(CRP) was established in 1985 to help farmers reduce soil erosion.
+It pays farmers to take croplands out of production and plant grasses year -round cover to stabilize soils and improve wildlife habitat values.
+"Continuous enrollement' allows farmers to sign up any time for assistance with planting grasses and trees along streams to reduce stream-bank erosion.
 Land owners receive rental payments and up to 50 percent cost-sharing.

-5.1.3 Wetlands Reserve Programme
+5.1.3 Wetlands Reserve Program(WRP)

-The Wetlands Reserve Programme (WRP) helps restore and protect wetlands on agricultural lands.
+The Wetlands Reserve Program(WRP) helps restore and protect wetlands on agricultural lands.
 WRP pays for conservation on enrolled lands and provides up to 100 percent funding for habitat restoration work.
 Approximately 1.8 million acres of wetlands have been restored till date.

-5.1.4 Grassland Reserve Programme (GRP)
+5.1.4 Grassland Reserve Program(GRP)

-The Grassland Reserve Programme (GRP) helps landowners protect and restore grasslands, pasturelands, rangelands and other lands supporting shrubs.
-The programme funds up to 90 per cent of restoration cost and pays landowners for conservation easement or an annual rental agreement.
+The Grassland Reserve Program(GRP) helps landowners protect and restore grasslands, pasturelands, rangelands and other lands supporting shrubs and forbs.
+The program funds up to 90 percent of restoration cost and pays landowners for conservation easement or an annual rental agreement.

-5.1.5 Farm and Ranchlands Protection Programme (FRPP)
+5.1.5 Farm and Ranchlands Protection Program(FRPP)